I led this project under the mentorship of the Data Science group director at Nokia Bell Labs

 While I recieved positive feedback on the concepts, visualization experts suggested using lesser space for the main visualization and thinking about how users would decipher the column names when 50+ data points are involved.

-Having laid down the foundation of the tool in the previous design phase, the goal of this design phase was to further refine the system based on feedback from usability tests.
+Having laid down the foundation of the tool in the previous design phase, the goal of this design phase was to further refine the system based on feedback from usability tests and interviews.

 Users did not find the column-level visualizations too helpful in the previous design.
 Rather than viewing the distribution of individual columns, they would prefer to plot relationships between various columns.